morganpurdy/100-day-challenge/README.md

 ## Day 12
 I like to check in every day because it kind of forces me to do something worth writing about.
 So today in the little down time at work I had, I looked a little more into contact forms in Bootstrap.
 I tweaked the contact form a little on my portfolio page.
 I learned that the form-control class makes the form part take up 100% of the width of wherever it is.
 So that's cool!
 I also made the "message" part of my form be 'textarea' as opposed to 'input' so it could appear deeper.
 Just little things, but one step at a time.

+## Day 14
+So I missed out working on any coding yesterday.
+It was just a busy day!
+And I had hardly any time today to do anything but I squeezed in a little work.
+I added to the "about me" portion of my portfolio page.
+I summarized my experience and then I wanted to add Font Awesome social media buttons, but those gave me trouble.
+Haven't been able to solve that yet.
+I am wondering if Codepen is just a little weird about them?
+I don't think I'll have a ton of time tonight or tomorrow to figure it out.
+But then I am off Monday and Tuesday so I hope to take advantage of those days!